 For this quadrant, you should reduce risk by reducing complexity.
 Reduce complexity by standardizing, automating and offloading tasks in this quadrant.

 Maximize IT investment here to differentiate yourself from your competition/focus in this area.
 What is in this area will be based completely on what is core to your organization’s business.
 As an example, Catapult is primarily a services firm, thus our “Solutions as a Service” fall within this quadrant.

 This quadrant is the area where organizations should increase their IT spend.

-Tasks that enable the business are required for an organization to conduct business, but are not mission critical.
-This list will vary depending on what the organization does, but it may include examples such as reception, HR, billing, expenses and marketing.
-Each of these tasks are important and they enable the business to function, but they are not mission-critical.
+Tasks that enable the business are required for an organization to conduct business but are not mission critical.
+This list will vary depending on what the organization does, but it may include examples such as reception, HR, billing, expenses, and marketing.
+Each of these tasks is important and they enable the business to function, but they are not mission-critical.
 As an example, we could have the world’s best billing department, but it’s not going to cause you as a customer to choose Catapult over another services firm (with that said, a bad billing experience could cause a customer to not choose Catapult as a vendor going forward, so this is not to say that enabling tasks aren’t important).

 For these bottom two quadrants, we should minimize investment in IT while maintaining the needs that enable the business.

 If you want the summary for this concept, it comes down to this: “Build what differentiates you.
 Buy what doesn’t”.